-The 112-foot by 57-inch mural located in Edith Garland Dupré Library's Reference and Research Services area depicts memorable events in Louisiana’s medical history.
+The 112-foot by 57-inch mural located in Dupré Library's Reference & Research Services area depicts memorable events in Louisiana’s medical history.
 It represents the great strides in medicine and public health occurring in the state from the early 18th century through the middle of the 20th century.
 The multi-panel mural begins with the habitation of the state by Native Americans and ends with the introduction of nuclear medicine during the advent of the atomic age.
 The semi-abstract painting has been described as “probably the most unique piece of artwork in Louisiana.”

 The History of the Mural